tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 It's also possible to split into multiple lines that have different slopes and a common intercept.
 In paper, this is more flexible than the single line approach, but there's still the restriction that all the lines must share one of the parameters, the intercept.
-This may make sense in some cases, but not in others.
+Again, this might make sense in some cases, but not in others.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->